Cebu, Philippines

 We asked expats in Cebu what banks they use and there advice about banking.
 They advised:

 "Before retiring in Cebu, expats should research the cost of living in the area, as well as the availability of healthcare and other services.
 It is also important to familiarize oneself with the local culture and customs, as well as the language.
 Additionally, expats should consider the climate and the type of housing available, as well as the safety and security of the area.
-Finally, expats should research the visa requirements for long-term stays in the Philippines," explained one expat living in Cebu, Philippines.
+Finally, expats should research the visa requirements for long-term stays in the Philippines," said one expat who made the move to Cebu.

 Will I be able to find a job in Cebu?